cloudflare/pint/docs/checks/alerts/annotation.md

   to reference checked rule fields, see [Configuration](../../configuration.md) for details.
 - `severity` - set custom severity for reported issues, defaults to a warning.
+- `token` - optional regexp to tokenize annotation value before validating it.
+  By default the whole annotation value is validated against `value` regexp or the `values` list.
+If you want to break the value into sub-strings and validate each of them independently you can do this by setting `token` to a regexp that captures a single sub-string.
-- `value` - optional value pattern to enforce, if not set only the.
+- `value` - optional value regexp to enforce, if not set only pint will only check if the annotation exists.
+- `values` - optional list of allowed values - this is alternative to using `value` regexp.
+Set this to the list of all possible valid annotation values.
-- `required` - if `true` pint will require every alert to have this annotation set, if `false` it will only check values where annotation is set.
+- `required` - if `true` pint will require every rule to have this annotation set, if `false` it will only check values where annotation is set.

 ## How to enable it